 On average, ovulation occurs between 12 and 16 days before your period starts.
 Depending on your unique cycle, it could be a couple of days earlier or later.

 The average ovulation day for our Cyclers is Cycle Day 18 (the 18th day since the start of the cycle).
-It is important to keep in mind that ovulation does not always happen on the exact same day each cycle; the ovulation day may vary from one cycle to the next.
+It’s important to keep in mind that ovulation doesn’t always happen on the exact same day each cycle; the ovulation day may vary from one cycle to the next.

-You can learn more about your own ovulation patterns in the My Cycle > Insights tab, where you can see your average ovulation day and variation, as well as your earliest and latest ovulation day.
+You can learn more about your own ovulation patterns in your Cycle Insights page (accessible via the Today view > See cycle insights), where you can see your average ovulation day and variation, as well as your earliest and latest ovulation day.

 How can you know when ovulation occurs in your cycle?